bazelbuild/bazel/users.md

 ## [Peloton Technology](www.peloton-tech.com)

-Peleton Technology is an automated vehicule technology company that tackles truck accidents and fuel use.
+Peloton Technology is an automated vehicule technology company that tackles truck accidents and fuel use.
 They use Bazel to _enable reliable builds for automotive safety systems_.